matthijsgroen/fp-experiments/posts/2-first-parser.md

 console.log(aParser("")); // [ Symbol(Failed), "Error parsing 'a':", "Unexpected EOF" ]
 ```

 So now I can create a parser for any one character I would like.
-The next step,
+The next step
-creating a parser to combine others.
+would be creating a parser that would be a combination of multiple character
+parsers.

 But, feeling more confident, it was time to enforce more rules: